nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

      - On lines #96-97, we have enabled the Dashboard and set the IP access controls to the Dashboard.
      - On line #106, we have enabled Prometheus to collect metrics from the NginxPlus stats API.
      - On lines #16-19, we have enabled Prometheus related annotations.
+    (Check this two below lines with Chris)
+     - On line #65, ...?
+     - On line #95, uncomment to make use of default TLS secret. ...?

     <br/>